Revival of the Deceased and the Walk-In Reincarnation Case of Sobha Ram | Jasbir Jat

 This is a very unusual case in that it involves bringing to life an apparently dead body, that belonging to Jasbir Jat, and the assumption of that body by a different soul, whose name in a prior incarnation was Sobha Ram.

-As such, this is not really a reincarnation case, but a reanimation case where a separate soul “walks-in” to take over a body that had previously been inhabited by a different soul.
+As such, this is a reincarnation case where a soul “walks-in” to take over a body that had previously been inhabited by a different soul.
 In past life regression therapy literature, “walk-ins” are reported, though generally these cases do not involve the death of an individual.
 Instead, in regression literature, it is described that a soul inhabiting a body volunteers to leave that body so that another soul can incarnate by using that same body.

 The concept of walk-ins has been a controversial one, as there can be debate whether walk-ins truly occur or whether the phenomenon represents a psychiatric disorder, such as multiple personality syndrome.